VrickPL/Pokedex/README.md

 After clicking on the **description** you can see more details about it.
 Below the description you can find the button, to catch the Pokemon or to release it.
 After clicking a button you will see toast at the top of the screen.
-You can also **double-tap** a Pokemon to catch it and you will see small animation with the Pokeballs around his name.
+You can also **double-tap** a Pokemon to catch it and you will see small animation with the Pokeballs around its name.
 When you catch the Pokemon you will see a Pokeball in the top right corner of its preview image.

 ![pokedex1](https://github.com/VrickPL/Pokedex/assets/122796088/23482b84-0a3b-4049-8680-075047e3d6d9)